kiedtl/chmap/README.md

-# `lcharmap`
+# `chmap` (formerly `lcharmap`)

-> Get information on Unicode characters in the terminal
+> A CLI utility to get information for Unicode characters.

 ### Status

 Quite a few bugs remain to be fixed, but the tool is about 70% complete at this point.
-Check [`man/TODO.md`](man/TODO.md) to see whats planned for later releases.
+Check [`man/TODO.md`](man/TODO.md) to see what's planned for later releases.

 ### What?

-`lcharmap` is a little utility to get information on Unicode characters, including its name and hexadecimal/octal representation.
-It is also capable of searching the UCD (Unicode Character Database) with a regular expression.
+`chmap` is a little utility to get information on Unicode characters, such as its description, hexadecimal/octal representation, Unicode category, UTF-8 encoding, and more.

-`lcharmap` was inspired by the `charmap.exe` tool present in Windows XP and newer.
+`chmap` was inspired by the `charmap.exe` tool present in Windows XP and later.

 ### Where?
 #### Platforms